Carlisle Cathedral: Carlisle Cathedral Choir

 The Carlisle Cathedral Choir dates from the foundation of the cathedral in 1133, when four laymen and six boy choristers assisted the canons with music.

 In 1545, the Cathedral Statutes provided for four lay clerks and six choristers, who were to be "boys of tender age with sonorous voices and apt at chanting".

 The present Cathedral Choir consists of 16 choristers and 6 lay clerks.
 The choristers were originally educated at the cathedral's Choir School but this was closed in 1935, and the boys are instead drawn from local schools.
 There is now also a choir of 16 girl choristers, who alternate with the boys in singing three services a week, with Evensong sung daily except Saturday, and Choral Eucharist at 10.30am on Sundays.
 The boys and girls are aged from 8–13 years and are recruited from local schools.
 They are selected at voice trials held during the year and receive a thorough musical training.
 They are awarded an annual bursary and pocket money.

 Carlisle Cathedral Consort

 The cathedral also has a choir for boys and girls aged 13–18 years who sing services in the cathedral once a week during term time.
 They are conducted by Edward Taylor, the Assistant Organist.
-The choir last went on tour, to Brittany, in October 2010.